 - Surveys training material including formatted HTML and images will be loaded as plain text.

 - In tests training material, answers (to single choice and multiple choice question types) including formatted HTML will be loaded as plain text.

 - If the text of a question included in a test training material contains multimedia content, the media content is not displayed.
 Images and text are displayed and formatting is supported, while multimedia content such as videos, audio files, tables are not displayed.

 - The body of the answers included in a test training material is displayed as text (images aren’t displayed, for example).

-- If you as a Superadmin create and add inside of a course a training material whose duration is longer than the value you configured for Session Lifetime (in the platform Advanced Settings, Advanced tab) and the learner plays that training material, the tracking for that training material may not be saved.
+- If the Superadmin creates and adds inside of a course a training material whose duration is longer than the value you configured for Session Lifetime (in the platform Advanced Settings, Advanced Options tab) and the learner plays that training material, the tracking for that training material may not be saved.

 General Limitations for Training Material or Assets on Mobile (for Both Online Mode and Offline Mode):